concentricbyginkgo/human_epidemic_database/README.md

-# human_epidemic_database
+# Human Epidemic Database
-Data repository and figures for Ginkgo Biosecurity's Human Epidemic Database publication.
+We developed a human epidemic database, which consists of outbreak data collected from official, open-source surveillance reports.